emmawalshdev/The-Book-bar/README.md

       - Image URL (required)
       - Buy Now URL

-    - Upon submission, the book document is inserted into the books collection
+    - Upon submission, the book document is inserted into the books collection.

   - Cancel (go back)
     - When clicked, the user is redirected back to the homepage.